 Since 1895, governments have been defeated on questions of confidence on four occasions.
 The defeats on questions of confidence in 1895 and January 1924 led to the resignation of the Government and the defeats in October 1924 and 1979 were followed by requests for a dissolution.
 A list of confidence motions debated in the House of Commons, since 1945, is provided in the briefing paper.

-On 15 January 2019, Jeremy Corbyn tabled a motion of no confidence in Her Majesty’s Government.
+On 15 January 2019, Jeremy Corbyn tabled a motion of no confidence in Her Majesty’s Government, which the Government defeated on 16 January.
 This was the first such motion under the Fixed-term Parliaments Act 2011.

 Commons Briefing papers SN02873